JCurley10/Jeopardy_nlp/README.md

 The J-Categories in each episode fall under greater themes like pop-culture, history, and literature.
 But, with 13 J-Categories per episode, and over 8,000 episodes, there can't be *that* many truly unique topics!

-Previous contestants and avid fans like myself have intuitions about which themes or topics you should study up if you want to wow your friends while watching an episode, or actually compete on the show.
+Previous contestants and avid fans like myself have intuitions about which themes or topics you should study up if you want to participate at home, or to be a real contestant on the show.
 For example many *Jeopardy!* fans will say that you need to know the US presidents, world geography, state capitals, and names of celebrities.

-## The Goal
-**The goal of this project is to help *Jeopardy!* viewers and aspiring contestants study the most important topics.
-I'll do this by identifing the most common words that appear in *Jeopardy!* clues (both the questions and answers).**

-It is very straightforward to identify the most common words in Jeopardy, but it isn't so simple to identify the words within each J-Category or even to quantify the different *meta-categories* that describe similar J-Categories.

 ## Key Terms
 #### Clue